zuozhenggh/learning-library/data-management-library/oracle-machine-learning/adb-oml/move-model-to-db/move-model-to-db-ll2.md

 ## **STEP 2:** Create ML User in ATP

-1. From the hamburger menu, select **Autonomous Transaction Processing** and navigate to your ATP instance.
+1. From the hamburger menu, select **Autonomous Transaction Processing**, choose your compartment and navigate to your ATP instance.

     ![](./images/choose-atp.png " ")